Why Swinney is correct to reject call for AI data centre pause in Scotland

 Subscribe to get the latest posts sent to your email.

-One thought on “Why Swinney is correct to reject call for AI data centre pause in Scotland
+9 thoughts on “Why Swinney is correct to reject call for AI data centre pause in Scotland

 1. You have conveniently ignored the times the Grid won’t be able to supply these data centres and massively polluting back-up diesel generators will have to be used.
 Also the burning question how will this affect electricity prices for the people of Scotland and who exactly will benefit economically?
 Local people living downwind of the generators or the big multinational companies and their shareholders??